AvadhootK/Machine-Learning/README.md

 # Machine Learning Projects
 ## 1) Bank Customer Churn Prediction
-- Built and trained an artificial neural network to predict whether the customer leaves or stays with the bank based on the given historical data.
+- Built and trained an artificial neural network to predict whether the customer leaves or stays with the bank based on their historical record with the bank.
 - Accuracy of ANN : 86.1%.
 ## 2) Breast Cancer Detection
 - Logistic Regression model is trained to detect breast cancer.